ConvoStack/playground/README.md

 # ConvoStack Playground

-Run the following steps in your terminal to get started!
+ConvoStack is a plug and play embeddable AI chatbot widget and backend deployment framework.
+To get started with ConvoStack, check out our docs [here](https://docs.convostack.ai/getting-started/quickstart-react-express-playground).

 P.S.
-You can copy/paste the instructions below directly into your terminal to get the demo up and running in seconds!
+You can copy/paste the instructions below directly into your terminal to get the playground up and running in seconds!

 ## Quickstart